melbournebioinformatics/MelBioInf_docs/docs/tutorials/rna_seq_exp_design/rna_seq_experimental_design.md

  - randomising samples to prevent a confounding batch effect if all samples can't be processed at one time.

+If variation between samples can not be removed it should be balanced between conditions of interest as much as possible, and carefully recorded to allow its effect to be measured and potentially removed during analysis.

 ## How many replicates and how many reads do I need?